Sv443/Arduino-Piezo-Birthday/README.md

 # Arduino-Piezo-Birthday
-Small script for Arduino to play "Happy Birthday" when a button is pressed
+## Small script for Arduino to play "Happy Birthday" when a button is pressed
+Follow the code to see the pinouts